Enfield Automotive: Enfield 465

 The Enfield 465 was a small 2+2-seater electric car built only in prototype form in 1969.
 It was equipped with a 48 V, 4.65 bhp electric motor and had an ICI royal plastic body with no metal chassis.
-It is believed that only three were Built but only two remain as one failed the crash testing.
-The rear axle came from a Bond Bug with the Motor parrell to it.
+It is believed that only three were built but only two remain as one failed the crash testing.
+The rear axle came from a Bond Bug with the motor parallel to it.